-- a) Each node sends exactly two messages to each neighbor, one in the first round and one after assigning a color.
-Therefore, the total number of messages is 4|E|, as 4 messages are sent over each edge. - b) Yes, the algorithm still works, it could be reformulated in the following way (we assume that each node knows its degree):
+- a) Note that an "undecided" message can be realized by sending nothing at all; thus we do not count such messages.
+Therefore, each node sends exactly two messages to each neighbor, one in the first round and one after assigning a color.
+Hence, the total number of messages is 4|E|, as 4 messages are sent over each edge. - b) Yes, the algorithm still works, it could be reformulated in the following way (we assume that each node knows its degree):